Skip to Main Nav Skip to Main Content Skip to Footer Content

 Attendance:

 Settlement judges’ orders often require the parties to attend a settlement conference or at least be available by telephone.
-Attorneys attending the conference without their clients are not only required to be thoroughly familiar with the case, but must have the authority to negotiate a settlement.
+Attorneys attending the conference without their clients are required to be thoroughly familiar with the case and usually must have written authority to settle the case.

 Back to Top